mridoni/gixsql/README.md

     The default suffixes `-LEN` and `-ARR` can be customized by using the `-Y`/`--varying` option in `gixpp`.

     Another `gixpp` option (`-P`/`--picx-as arg`) allows to choose the default handling for standard `PIC X` fields (as `CHAR`, with padding or as `VARCHAR`, auto-trimmed when written to the database).
-Please not that this does not apply to variable-length groups, whose actual length is always determined by the length indicator field.
+Please note that this does not apply to variable-length groups, whose actual length is always determined by the length indicator field.

     *(Note: you can select 2 or 4 bytes for the data item length indicator, the standard being 4.
-This option can be currently changed at compile time of GixSQL only, by defining the `USE_VARLEN_16` constant).*
+This option can currently be changed only at compile time of GixSQL, by defining the `USE_VARLEN_16` constant).*

-2) manually define "level 49" fields as in case 1, this is the case with some legacy code.
+2) Manually define "level 49" fields as in case 1, this is the case with some legacy code.
-As noted above ensure that the length (2 or 4 bytes) matches your installation of GixSQL.
+As mentioned above, make sure that the length (2 or 4 bytes) matches your installation of GixSQL.

-3) use the `EXEC SQL VAR` syntax for a given field:
+3) Use the `EXEC SQL VAR` syntax for a given field:

     ```cobol
              WORKING-STORAGE SECTION.